 20628 Long Beach Drive, Millsboro • 947-2600

-Home to a swim-up pool bar, Massey’s Landing boasts an all-inclusive resort vibe, complete with swanky safari glamping tents.
-Book one (and get the golf cart that comes with the deal) and relax in style with two queen-size beds, fans, deck furniture, a fire ring and adornments a la Anthropologie.
+Home to a swim-up pool bar, The Resort at Massey’s Landing boasts an all-inclusive resort vibe, complete with safari glamping tents.
+Book one (and get the golf cart that comes with the deal) and relax in style with two queen-size beds, fans, deck furniture, a fire ring and adornments à la Anthropologie.
 But the comprehensive Massey’s offers something for every camping appetite.
 There are spacious tent sites for traditional camping in a secluded corner of the campground and dozens of family-friendly beachside cottages outfitted with everything from spoons to wine glasses.
 “What I love most about this place is the location,” says general manager Abby Beard.
 “It’s a private beach right in between Dewey and Rehoboth and Indian River Inlet.
 You can see it all in just a beautifully environmental area.
 Our sunsets are phenomenal.”
 With 2 miles of waterfront, campers can paddleboard, kayak or canoe in the brackish waterways around the property.
-Those seeking a quieter camping retreat might consider the shoulder seasons of April-May or September-October.
+Those seeking a quieter camping retreat might consider the shoulder seasons of April–May or September–October.
 Families tend to dominate the summer months.

 26633 Zion Church Road, Milton • 684-4031